Functions

 SUBSTRING/SUBSTR(expr FROM pos [FOR len])

-Function Description: Returns the substring of string expr starting at position pos.
-If len is specified, it returns the substring starting at pos with length len.
+is specified, it returns the substring starting at position pos

-Return Result Type: Matches the original type of the input field expr.
+Return Result Type: Same as the original type of the input field expr

 Applicable Data Types: